 Size of the project

-At point, it needs to suffice to concede, that it is up to the experience and discretion of the management personnel of a project organization to determine the level to which investments in Requirements Management are necessary.
-With the uniqueness of any project comes the necessity for a constant re-determination of the question, how to balance costs and benefits of Requirements Management.
+At some point, it must be conceded that it is up to the experience and discretion of the management personnel of a project organization to determine the necessary level of investment in Requirements Management.
+With the uniqueness of any project comes the necessity for a constant redetermination of the question of how to balance the costs and benefits of Requirements Management.

 Self-check questions